Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

 time series.
-Currently the weighted averaging is only provided for soil heat flux and soil moisture variables, using this config option is also the only way to automatically produce time series plots of these variables when using :meth:`QaQc.plot`.
+Currently the weighted averaging is only provided for soil heat flux and soil moisture variables, using this config option is also the only way to automatically produce time series plots of these variables when using :meth:`.QaQc.plot`.
 This may be useful for comparing/validating multiple soil heat/moisture probes at varying locations or depths or varying instrumentation.